-Harvard professor faces tax charges tied to Chinese school
+Harvard professor faces tax charges for ties to China

 A Harvard spokesman declined to comment.

-The Ivy League school put Lieber on administrative leave in January when he was first arrested.
+The Ivy League school placed him on administrative leave in January when he was first arrested.

 He was charged then with hiding his involvement in China’s Thousand Talents Plan, a program designed to lure people with knowledge of foreign technology and intellectual property to China.